Sakib1418/Game-of-cells/README.md

 $./mac_bash_conda.sh
 ```

-NOTE: It will take about 15 minutes to load the codes.
+NOTE: It will take about 15 minutes to load the modules.

 ## Training Agent